 In 1946, the Board of Trustees of the Kilgore Independent School District issued invitations to neighboring common and independent school districts, inviting them to join a union district for junior college purposes.
 Seven districts—Sabine, White Oak, Leverett’s Chapel, London, Overton, Gaston, and Gladewater—have since joined the Kilgore College District.
 The college district is now directed by a board of trustees of nine members elected by the individual districts.

-The college has maintained a center in Longview since 1976 and KC-Longview serves more than 5,000 students yearly.
-During the past 30 years KC-Longview has grown into a comprehensive college center with university transfer courses, adult education, GED preparation, a small business development center, a variety of workforce and applied technology programs.
-KC-Longview is the region's leading provider of emergency medical technicians, licensed vocational nurses and certified nurse's assistants.
+The college has maintained a center in Longview since 1976 and KC-Longview serves more than 5,000 students annually.
+For more than 30 years, KC-Longview has grown into a comprehensive educational location with university transfer courses, adult education, continuing education, GED preparation, adult basic education and a variety of workforce and applied technology programs.
+KC-Longview is the region's leading provider of emergency medical technicians (EMT), licensed vocational nurses (LVN) and certified nurse's assistants (CNA).
+It also houses Industrial Maintenance, Diesel Technology, Cosmetology, Culinary Arts, Business/Computer Office Management, HVAC and Refrigeration Technology and Legal Assisting programs.

 History researched by Bonnie Durning and Doris Bolt, retired KC history instructors.